gtruch/ananimlib/docs/custom_mobjects.rst

 More Complex Animations
 =======================

-Animations created with ManimLib2 consist of creating *AnObjects* that represent graphical objects and using *Instructions* to modify their attributes.
-For example, the *Move* and *MoveTo* instructions modify the *position* attribute.
-Complex animations can be created by creating classes that inherit from one of the base Mobject classes, defining custom attributes that control their appearance, and maniuplating those attributes using Instructions.
+Animations created with AnAnimLib consist of creating *AnObjects* that represent graphical objects and using *Instructions* to modify their attributes.
+For example, the *Move* and *MoveTo* instructions modify the *position* attribute of the *AnObject* on which they operate.
+Complex animations can be created by creating classes that inherit from one of the base *AnObject* classes, defining custom attributes that control their appearance, and maniuplating those attributes using *Instructions*.

 SetAttribute and SlideAttribute
 -------------------------------